 - Buy 20-40% under median and look to drive yields up.

-- Buy dual income properites for example those with granny flats.
-Learn more about this in our podcast.
+- Buy dual income properties for example those with granny flats.

 - Fix interest rates when they are at low points in the cycle.